vuejs/vue-router/docs/en/installation.md

 Vue.use(VueRouter)
 ```

-You don't need to do this when using the standalone build because it installs
+You don't need to do this when using global script tags.
-itself automatically.

 ### Dev Build